-This super-simple recipe for Sage Brown Butter Sauce is the perfect complement for butternut squash ravioli!
+This super-simple recipe for Vegan Sage Brown Butter Sauce is the perfect complement for butternut squash ravioli!
 This celebration of fall flavors makes for a perfect weeknight dinner that is ready in just about 15 minutes.
-Vegan and easily gluten-free!
+Easily gluten-free!

 What is sage brown butter sauce?